Hullo and welcome! Wherever you are on our strangely bifurcated hot (west) vs. cold (east) map of the U.S., please do come in!

 Delighted to be playing a few songs live on KBOO-FM for International Woman's Day, March 8, 7-10pm.
 More on that to come (I'll try to find out who else'll be playing).
 My thanks to Kate Welch for the kind invite!
 Please see the Shows page for details on recently added shows, incl.
 KMUZ/Local Roots Live in June and the 2015 Porchlight Concert in July (with thanks to Robert Richter and Joseph Rose, respectively).

-A big thank you to Kevin Renick of Zachary Mule for his very kind review of 'Falimy.'
+A big thank you to Kevin Renick of Zachary Mule for his very kind review of my recent album, 'Falimy.'
 Any review that begins "a genuine weirdo" is worth a read, and this one's such a pleasure to read I would recommend it even if it wasn't about me me me me me.

 An equally big thanks to Richard Lindsay of Kill Ugly Radio/Radio Lost and Found (KBOO) for including me and 'Falimy' in the august company of his KBOO Top 10 Albums of 2014 list.
 I'm always delighted to be played by Rich because his tastes are crazy--vast and interesting and unpredictable, and he's a master of programming--very inventive.
 I feel a little sheepishly like the least cool person in this particular room, but I'll take it!